erhasset/ecosys_carbon/README.md

 The project aims to:

-- Simulate ecosystem carbon gas fluxes (CO₂ and CH₄) using **ecosys** from **2015–2023**, updated from previous evaluations that only observed the main pool from 2015 and 2016.
+- Simulate carbon gas fluxes (CO₂ and CH₄) using **ecosys** from **2015–2023**, updated from previous evaluations that only observed the main pool carbon fluxes from 2015 and 2016.
 - Evaluate model performance against **eddy covariance data** from the main pool (2015–2023) and **chamber flux measurements** from the cove (2022–2023).
 - Use **Bayesian Optimization for Anything (BOA)** to derive optimized parameters for CO₂ and CH₄ processes in each zone.
 - Assess the importance of **site-specific parameterization** and **multi-grid cell modeling** in reproducing observed flux patterns.